sictweb/web700/notes/week04.md

 This means that if we give our project to someone else now they can just type **npm install** and it will install the dependencies listed here and the app should be able to run and have everything it needs.

-Now let's start our week4.js file and create a web server in 13 lines of code!
-Create a new week4.js that looks like this:
+Now let's edit our week4.js file and create a web server in 13 lines of code!
+In your new week4.js file, enter the following lines of code:

 ```javascript
 var express = require("express");